tomvredeveld/center-of-pressure-analysis-tool/README.md

 With this tool you can select a segment from data obtained with a force plate (e.g., AMTI, Kistler, Wii Balance Board) to calculate Center of Pressure (COP) parameters such as standard deviation of displacement in a certain direction or total sway area.
 In day-to-day clinical practice, one may want to indicate postural stability by COP parameters, however, without the need to understand programming languages such as MATLAB, Python or R.

-This tool enables clinicians to upload a `.txt` or `.csv` file which is than plotted and a segment can be selected by choosing timestamps.
+This tool enables clinicians to upload a `.txt` or `.csv` file, which is then plotted and a segment can be selected by choosing timestamps.
 Then, frequently used COP parameters can be calculated and a COP trajectory (sway) can be viewed.

 The tool was developed using the `R` language and `Shiny for R`.
-More information on R for Shiny can be found at [rstudio.com](https://www.rstudio.com/products/shiny/)
+More information on Shiny for R can be found at [rstudio.com](https://www.rstudio.com/products/shiny/)

 ## Getting started.
 The app is developed to run from the shinyapps.io website (through a simple webbrowser) or by running it locally and download the code from this Github repository.
 Both methods are described below.